holoviz/panel/doc/how_to/pipeline/complex_pipeline.md

 ```

 ## Related Resources
-- The [Param with Panel](../param/index.md) How-to Guides describe how to set up classes that declare parameters and link them to some computation or visualization.
+- The [How to > Param with Panel](../param/index.md) guide describe how to set up classes that declare parameters and link them to some computation or visualization.
-- The [Create a Pipeline](./simple_pipeline.md) How-to Guide walks through the essential components of a pipeline.
+- The [How to > Create a Pipeline](./simple_pipeline.md) guide walks through the essential components of a pipeline.